umbraco/UmbracoDocs/Umbraco-Uno/Creating-Content/How-to-Set-up-a-Blog-with-a-Feed/index.md

 In this part, we will set up the feed for our blog, so that we can fetch some posts for our blog page.

-1. Click the ... button next to the Blog node in the tree
+1. Click the ... button next to the Blog in the tree
 2. Select Post
 3. Give the post a name
 4. Fill out the content section with what you want the blog post to be about